glaciusimpact/reverse-proxy/README.md

 We can clearly see the "buffer" effect of the reverse proxy:

 1. First: exchange between client and reverse proxy (the 5 first frames on enp0s3 are in 192.168.1.0/24)
-2. Second: then exchange between reverse proxy and Web server (frame 6 to 16 on enp0s8 are in 10.0.2.0/24)
+2. Second: then exchange between reverse proxy and web server (frame 6 to 16 on enp0s8 are in 10.0.2.0/24)

 # 8 - URL filtering and IP address blocking

 ## 8 - 1 Configuration

-With the current configuration it is possible to read everything on the Web server.
+With the current configuration it is possible to read everything on the web server.
 It might be more secure to filter the URL to only some of them.

 Here we will filter to allow access only on:
 - All IP addresses except:
 	- 1 IP address range (17.0.0.0/8)
 	- 1 IP address (192.168.1.95)
 - 2 URLs
-	- root of the Web server ("/")
+	- root of the web server ("/")
 	- a specific folder and all its content ("/text/\*")

-All the other locations on the Web server will be unreacheable (packets will not be forwarded).
+All the other locations on the web server will be unreacheable (packets will not be forwarded).

 New configuration of /etc/caddy/Caddyfile: